 Small Ship Travel believes the Caribbean deserves more than a cruise—it deserves to be experienced with care, curiosity, and style.
 We handpick every cruise line and itinerary based on authenticity, guest experience, and access to lesser-known destinations.

-As a Virtuoso affiliate through member agency Travel Experts, we offer exclusive benefits, such as onboard credits, upgrades, private excursions, and pre/post-cruise arrangements in gateways like San Juan, St. Martin, or Barbados.
-Our advisors help with every detail—from flights and travel insurance to local recommendations and personalized itinerary design.
+Our clients enjoy exclusive benefits through our trusted partnerships, including onboard credits, upgrades, private excursions, and personalized pre- or post-cruise arrangements in gateways like San Juan, St. Martin, or Barbados.
+Our advisors help with every detail—from flights and travel insurance to local recommendations and custom itinerary design.

 Reach out to our travel concierges today to create your perfect journey.